PravinSelva5/Front_End_Masters/Beginner_Track/Intro_to_Web_Dev/Complete Intro to Web Development Front End Master.md

 - The HTML <section> element represents a standalone section — which doesn't have a more specific semantic element to represent it — contained within an HTML document.
 Typically, but not always, sections have a heading.

 - section and div are essentially the same thing but section has more meaning (documentation wise)

+_ A rule of thumb:
+	- Margins are used to spaced elements between each other
+	- Padding should be use to space things within the element.